abbamediabanner

 1) Children of prosperity rebel against shallow upbringing.

-2) Boomers begin experimenting with isolated sub/micro-cultures, as they crystallize their post-modern doctrines.
+2) Boomers begin experimenting with isolated sub/micro-cultures, as they crystallize post-modern doctrines.

-While all of this was going on, a new generation was being raised in this vapid attitude.
+A new generation was being raised within these events.
 That generation is known as the Baby-Boomers, named after the"boom" of birth rate right after American soldiers returned home from World War II.
 Baby boomers did not relate to the enormous sacrifices their parents and grandparents made earlier in the century: financial sacrifices through the depression, their very lives during WWII, and their physical and intellectual defense build up through the cold war.
-Rather they received for the most part the cocoon of consumerism throughout the Prosperity period of the 1950's and 1960's.
+Rather they received for the most part an empty shell of consumerism throughout the Prosperity period of the 1950's and 1960's.

 icecreamkid

 For many homes, the art of instilling purpose was several generations now --long gone.
-By this point in history, the world's tense affairs, along with the corporate ladder had so pulled parents out of their interest in the home, many parents of this prosperity movement did not know how to "stoke the home-fires", by building strength through the home, or encouraging the unique qualities of their children.
-So shocked by the atrocities of World War II, Boomers were being raised in a uniform world.
-Their postmodern world echoed a highly predictable sanity, as well as echoing the unity that won the war.
+The world's tense affairs, along with the corporate ladder had so pulled parents out of their interest in the home, many parents of this prosperity movement did not know how to "stoke the home-fires", by building strength through the home, or encouraging the unique qualities of their children.
+So shocked by the atrocities of World War II, those parents raised their boomer kids in a world of conformity.
+Their postmodern world echoed a highly predictable sanity, certainly echoing the unity that won the war.
+While the cookie-cutter uniformity was practiced by the children of 1950's and 1960's prosperity, for many the uniformity did not take root with any pertinent meaning.

 suburb

-The virtue of instilling human purpose was almost a century in decline.
-Many prosperity age parents sensing their home needs, could only attempted a veneer of imparting real purpose in their respective homes.
-The family headship had long forgotten how to relate the authentic heritage and reason behind their fore-fathers' focus.
+The virtue of instilling human purpose was nearly three-quarters of a century in decline.
+Many prosperity age parents sensing their home needs, could only attempted a veneer of imparting real purpose into their children.
+The family headship had long forgotten how to relate the authentic heritage and reason behind their fore-fathers' focus.& Parents instead hobbled along, leaning on traditional practices without properly conveying their meaning. nbsp; Even the 1950's-1960's tract home neighborhoods had an eerie sense of military housing from -- yes, a borrowed design of uniformity from WWII.
+Again, the mentality of these neighborhood designs did not translate to the post war children living there.

 1950family

-Boomer children in such homes felt this void deeply.
-The public school system attempted to pick up the slack, but remained institutionally distant from the conscious of children.
+Many boomer children in there later years bonded with one another, discovering their apparent vapid upbringing.
+The public school system attempted to fill the void, but remained institutionally distant from the deeper needs of these prosperity era children.

 jfk